 One thing to consider is the material you’ll want to replace your roof with.
 There are tons of options available, but if you want something lasting then you should avoid wood.
 Wood tends to rot and wear out faster than other materials used.
 You can choose from tiles, membrane roofing, metal, asphalt shingles, concrete and more.
 Each has it’s specific benefits and a roofing professional will be able to help you determine what is best for your home.

 While replacing your entire roof can be expensive at the front-end, it is a strong investment for long-term savings.
 Remember, proper installation is key â€“ so don’t take shortcuts on this one.

 Hiring a professional is the best way to ensure that the work done to your roof will help improve the energy efficiency of your home.
 It can’t be stressed enough.
 They have the experience and knowledge that you need to get the job done right.

-With an experienced Milwaukee roofing contractor from Advocate Roofing, the job is done efficiently and with no hidden costs.
+With an experienced Milwaukee roofing contractor from Advocate Construction, the job is done efficiently and with no hidden costs.
 All of our jobs are done with integrity and durability in mind.
 We work for your benefit, not ours.

 To contact an experienced roofing contractor for your Milwaukee home, please call (414) 386-3900.
 You can also reach us at our customer service hotline, 888-777-ROOF (7663).